-To minimise the impact of your big day, we’ve rounded up the most eco-friendly wedding products you can buy.
+To minimise the impact of your big day, you'll want to have the most eco wedding possible - and that starts with all the decorations, favours and extras you buy.

 Eco-friendly party supplies are one of the most important things you can do to reduce your environmental impact.
 Usually everything you need for a good party is single-use, wrapped in plastic or headed straight for the bin.
-Buy wedding decoration like cotton bunting and petal confetti to make a difference.
+Buying reusable or biodegradable wedding decoration like cotton bunting and petal confetti can make a huge difference.

 Combine these with our top tips for how to throw an eco-friendly wedding and you’ll have a sustainable, guilt-free day!

 Click below to find out favourite eco wedding shopping picks.